 Pregnancy often brings joy and excitement to any couple.
-Furthermore, this exciting news can even get better when you are expecting twins or multiples.
+Furthermore, this exciting news can even get better when you are expecting twins or multiples and even triplets!.
 Early signs of pregnancy may show up just after a few weeks of conception.
 However, this makes us wonder, do you show sooner with twins?
 Do twin baby bumps become more obvious than singletons?
 Let’s find out in this article.

-Signs and symptoms to expect in twin pregnancies
+Signs and symptoms to expect in a twin pregnancy

 Signs and symptoms in pregnancy may vary depending on the pregnant woman.
 Moreover, signs and symptoms of pregnancy may be the same as twins and singletons, but for multiple pregnancies, these experiences are more intense.
 Here are some of the most common tell-tale signs of twin pregnancies which often show up earlier than single pregnancies:

 - Very high Human Chorionic Gonadotrophin Hormone (hCG)

 - High reading in alpha feroprotein (AFP) test

 - Intensified pregnancy symptoms (e.g. morning sickness, sleeping difficulty, water retention, back pain, and heartburn)

 - Urinary incontinence

 - Changes in heart rate of the mother

 Do you show sooner when you are pregnant with twins?